learn-co-curriculum/phase-0-completing-assignments-no-gem/README.md

 Each assignment will be slightly different and will include instructions on what is required to complete it.
 Depending on the testing tools in an assignment, the specific commands may change.
-For JavaScript and React labs, you will need to run `npm install` to set up the necessary tools before running the tests.
-For Ruby and Rails labs, the corresponding command is `bundle install`.
-Each lab will include instructions indicating which command to run.
+For JavaScript and React labs, you will need to run `npm install` to set up the necessary tools, and `npm test` to run the tests.
+For Ruby and Rails labs, the corresponding commands are `bundle install` to install the dependencies and `rspec` to run the tests.
+Each lab will include instructions indicating which commands to run.

-Once you've installed the dependencies, you can run `learn-lab test` as many times as you like.
+Once you've installed the dependencies, you can run `npm test` as many times as you like.
 Some labs will have many tests and may require running the tests many times while you solve them.

 ## Submitting Your Work To Canvas

-To register completion of an assignment in Canvas, you must submit a link to your GitHub repository along with the token that is printed in the terminal once you get all the tests passing.
-Let's do that now:
+To register completion of an assignment in Canvas, you must submit a link to your GitHub repository.

 1. After pushing your code up following the previous steps, go to your repository and copy the URL link in the browser's URL bar.